 - FBI warns US citizens that connected televisions can provide hackers a window into their homes »

 - 2020 U.S. census plagued by hacking threats, cost overruns »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

-Issue 48/2019: Antitrust, Bernie Sanders and the Hollywood experience was compiled by Dr Justin Pyvis and delivered on 10 December, 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to his Keybase or Twitter account.
+Issue 57: Antitrust, Bernie Sanders and the Hollywood experience was compiled by Justin Pyvis and delivered on 10 December 2019.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.